harryf/yoshi-podcasts/_episodes/episode-012.md

 ---
 layout: episode
-title: Episode 012 - Sixth episode with Yoshi, Christian and Harry
+title: Episode 012 - Dark Humor, Tech, and the Business of Comedy
 short_title: Sixth episode with Yoshi, Christian and Harry
 date: '2024-11-30'
 time: '14:32'
 duration: 1h56s
 permalink: "/episodes/episode-012/"
-description: Sixth episode with Yoshi, Christian and Harry
+description: This episode dives into dark humor, personal anecdotes, the evolution of standup comedy, and a discussion on how technology, economics, and social media shape both industries and individual careers.
 video_files:
 - file_name: C0051.mp4
   description: Full room camera - Camcorder